GlobalsoftWigilabs/nr1-cambio/catalog/documentation.md

-# Dashport
+# Cambio

 Datadog - new relic migration

-Dashport allows you to connect to the Datadog API and show you important information such as your Dashboards, Alerts, integrations and much more
+Cambio allows you to connect to the Datadog API and show you important information such as your Dashboards, Alerts, integrations and much more

-## About nerdlet
-This nerdlet uses a proxy server to put the headers cors its link is this: https://long-meadow-1713.rsamanez.workers.dev/?

-## Getting started
+## Install

 First, ensure that you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [NPM](https://www.npmjs.com/get-npm) installed.
 If you're unsure whether you have one or both of them installed, run the following command(s) (If you have them installed these commands will return a version number, if not, the commands won't be recognized):